oldhats/Battleship/README.md

 - **Battlefield**: Represents the game field and includes methods for ship placement, making shots, and printing the field.
 - **Ship**: Represents individual ships with methods for setting coordinates, recording hits, and checking the ship's status.

-## Contribution
-Feel free to contribute to this project by opening issues or creating pull requests.
-Your feedback and suggestions are always welcome!

-## License
-This project is licensed under the MIT License.

-Enjoy the Battleship game!